Lercher/CocoR/CocoRCore/Readme.md

 In particular:

-* Getting rid of non-generic collections such as ArrayList
+* Getting rid of non-generic collections such as `ArrayList` and `Hashtable`
+* Getting rid of enum kind `int`s
+* One class per file for Coco/R
-* Putting common *.frame classes in a seperate source file
+* Putting some common `Scanner.frame` and `Parser.frame` classes in a seperate source file each, bute these will contain many classes per file
 * Refactoring the scanner to accept `IEnumerable<char>` in addition to `Stream`
-* Factoring out Scanner code to a common base class
+* Factoring out `Scanner` code to a common base class
-* Factoring out Parser code to a common base class
+* Factoring out `Parser` code to a common base class
-* Getting rid of huge *.frame files, without loosing the flexibility they provide
+* Getting rid of huge *.frame files, without loosing the flexibility they provide.
+Maybe become linked resources.
 * Getting the compiler compiler itself as a linkable component instead of an executable alone